 Latitude has some pretty interesting credit cards on the table.
 From rewards cards and retail cards, to travel cards and no-frills cards, Latitude credit cards are well worth a look.

 What are retail credit cards?
-We get it.
-All credit cards can be used in retail environments.
-That’s kind of what they’re for: buying stuff.
+After all, all credit cards can be used in stores.
 However, retail credit cards are designed specifically to allow cardholders to make the most of retail purchases.

-Let us explain.
+Here's how.
 The GEM Visa Credit Card is a great example of a retail credit card.
-If you use the card to make a purchase over $250, you can enjoy up to six months interest free.
-Yep, six months.
-Or, for purchases under $250, you can receive up to 55 days interest free.
+If you use the card to make a purchase over $250, you'll get up to six months interest free.
+Yep, six months!
+Or, for purchases under $250, you can receive up to 55 days interest-free.

-If you happen to use the card at any of the selected stores and healthcare providers, you could enjoy even longer interest free periods.
-12, 24 or up to 60 month interest free, depending on the card’s terms and conditions.
+If you happen to use the card at any of the selected stores and healthcare providers, you could earn even longer interest free periods: 12, 24 or up to 60 month interest-free, depending on the card's terms and conditions.

-If you plan on making large purchases with your credit card, this is the way to do it.
-You can buy the stuff you want, and pay it off without having to worry about interest.
-Just make sure you pay it off before the interest free period ends though.
-The standard purchase rate could really make your eyes water.
+If you plan on making large purchases with your credit card, this a great way to do it interest-free.
+Just make sure you pay it off before the interest-free period ends.
+The standard purchase rate (ie, the interest rate) could really make your eyes water.

-Before you start using your card, check out which retailers participate in the longer interest free offers.
-You can find big names such as The Good Guys, Super A-Mart and Michael Hill, to name but a few.
+Before you start using your card, check which retailers participate in the longer interest free offers.
+You can find big names like The Good Guys, Super A-Mart and Michael Hill, to name a few.